luca-g97/SpatialComputing/README.md

 ---

 ## Now everything is set up properly, and only your imagination limits what your digital twin can do!

----

-## Some Impressions of Our Session:
+Beneath are some Impressions of Our Session:
 Ever dreamed of recreating iconic scenes like the bullet-dodge from *The Matrix*?
 Now you can:
 ![requiredItems](https://github.com/luca-g97/SpatialComputing/blob/main/Assets/Matrix.gif)